 Describe what it is and what they need to do to get it.

 You can prompt discussion on your own blog.
 Other people will make the content for you!

 Pose a question to the audience and ask them to answer it in the comments section.

 Ask a question and get answers from audience members.
 Ask it on social media, in the comments section of your blog, or in person.

 Getting ideas for blog topics shouldn’t be a random thought process.

 With just a little research, you’ll be able to validate blog topics that are already proven to be popular in your niche!

-When we start any new project at HOTH Blogger, we go through this process to research and validate the topics to make sure each article is validated before we even start writing.
+When we start any new project at HOTH Blogger, we go through a similar process to research and validate topics and make sure each article is a winner before we even start writing.